Hugos68/svelte-slash-state/README.md

 # svelte-slash-state

-Library aimed to fully replace the `svelte/store` module by providing a powerful `State` class.
+Library aimed to fully replace the `svelte/store` module using runes.

 This library will remain to be maintained until velte with provide a built in solution (which I expect to happen).